The Wonderful Experience of Playing With Baby

 Between two and four months baby’s smiles will turn into delightful laughs.
 Floor play gives you the perfect opportunity to play kiss and tickle games with baby.
 There’s nothing more rewarding than a baby’s laugh.

-- It does good things for baby.
 If you are blessed with an “easy” baby, how tempting it is to leave baby on the floor with his toys for hours on end while you “finally get things done around the house.”
-But the time you spend with baby interacting and playing is so valuable to his emotional and physical development.
+But the time you spend playing with baby is so valuable to his emotional and physical development.
 Of course, there is more to life than just baby, so try to find a good balance.

-- It simply brings you closer.
 The parent-child relationship is just like any other relationship.
 You both get back what you put into it.
-By spending time together daily, you are building trust and closeness that will last a lifetime.
+By spending time playing with baby daily, you are building trust and closeness that will last a lifetime.